 Each academic semester and summer, a select group of highly qualified undergraduate and graduate students is chosen for this unique program, which provides interns with the opportunity to take significant responsibility and initiative in planning and carrying out a wide range of the Foundation’s projects in the following areas:

 Successful candidates have: a strong academic background, a solid work ethic, a capacity for analytical thinking, impeccable attention to detail and excellent oral and written communication skills.
 They are enthusiastic and flexible learners, capable of both taking direction and working independently.
 All selected interns share a commitment to fulfilling The World Food Prize Foundation’s purpose of inspiring and recognizing contributions to human development through increasing the quality, quantity, and availability of food in the world.

-While a minimum commitment of 12 hours per week is required, the program provides flexibility for each intern’s schedule, and some interns choose to work full time.
+While a minimum commitment of 12 hours per week in the hours between 9-5pm Monday through Friday is required, the program provides flexibility for each intern’s schedule, and some interns choose to work full time.
 While start and end dates are also flexible, a minimum commitment of three months is required.
 Interns are unpaid but may be eligible for course credit.
 A cover letter, resume, and sample of work (if applying for graphic design) are necessary to apply.
 Please note that individuals selected for the internship are subject to a background check.

-Emails of inquiry can be directed to Crystal Harris at email@example.com.
+Emails of inquiry can be directed to Nicole Barreca at email@example.com

 SUMMER SEMESTER March 3

 "Since new developments are the products of a creative mind, we must therefore stimulate and encourage that type of mind in every way possible."